-In the above build, at the acceptance level, the smoke test will mean to verify that the basic three implementations are working fine.
-If any of these three is broken, then the QA should reject the build.
+In the above build, at the acceptance level, the smoke test will mean to verify that the three basic implementations are working fine.
+If any of these three are broken, then the QA should reject the build.

 This testing is usually done when the individual modules are implemented and tested.
-In the Integration testing level, this testing is performed to make sure that all the basic integration and end to end functionalities are working fine as expected.
+At the Integration Testing level, this testing is performed to make sure that all the basic integration and end to end functionalities are working fine as expected.

 It may be the integration of two modules or all modules together, hence the complexity of the smoke test will vary depending on the level of integration.